-A charming novel about falling love (or like) in the digital age—told from their digital correspondance
+A charming novel about falling in love (or like) in the digital age—told from their digital correspondance

 Madeline and Elliot meet at a New York City restaurant opening.
 Flirtation -- online -- ensues.
 A romance, potentially eternal, possibly doomed, begins.

-And, like most things in life today, their early exchanges are available to be scrutinized and interpreted by well0intentioned friends who are a mere click away.
+And, like most things in life today, their early exchanges are available to be scrutinized and interpreted by well-intentioned friends who are a mere click away.

 Madeline and Elliot's relationship unfolds through a series of thrilling, confounding, and funny exchanges with each other, and, of course, with their best friends and dubious confidants (Emily and David).
 The result is a brand-new kind of modern romantic comedy, in format, in content, and even in creation - the authors exchanged e-mails in real time, blind to each other's side conversations.
 You will nod in appreciation and roll your eyes in recognition; you'll learn a thing or two about how the other half approaches a new relationship...and you will cheer for an unexpected ending that just might restore your faith in falling in love, twenty-first-century style.